Sabina Spielrein

 Spielrein significantly influenced other prominent psychologists, including Sigmund Freud, Carl Jung, Melanie Klein, and Jean Piaget.

-Sabina Spielrein’s childhood and early education
+Sabina Spielrein’s childhood and early years

 Spielrein’s childhood was somewhat turbulent as her parents experienced difficulty in their marriage, and both of them physically abused her.
 Spielrein experienced mental health challenges, including somatic symptoms and obsessions.